About the Entrepreneurial Institute

-Carol provides graphic design and marketing creatives support for the Institute team.
+Carol heads the communications for the Institute team.
 She graduated from NYU Steinhardt, with a major in Media, Culture, and Communication and a minor in Web Development and Applications.
-She is a graphic and UI/UX designer, and a vintage camera enthusiast.
+She is a graphic and UI/UX designer, a professional photographer, and a vintage camera enthusiast.

 Dee DaoVenture Associate

 Dee is a Venture Associate for the NYU Innovation Venture Fund, focusing on investment opportunities in life science and healthcare.
 Prior to joining the Fund, Dee did product development and intellectual property strategy in therapeutics and diagnostics for Ludwig Cancer Research.
 Dee holds a Ph.D. in Molecular Genetics /Developmental Biology from Columbia University.

 Emily is Programs Manager for the NYU Entrepreneurial Institute where she coaches and supports early-stage entrepreneurs.
 She is also the Managing Director of Reboot Democracy, a non-profit bridging the worlds of tech, business, and democracy.
 In a prior life, Emily founded a wearable tech company in San Francisco while serving as an EIR at Citrix where she co-created the curriculum and taught the Citrix Startup Accelerator’s Innovators Program.